DIY Marble Stains Removal

 How to use:

-Mix the two ingredients to create flour wet-like bake consistency.
+Mix the two ingredients to create a consistency of a thick flour paste.

-Press on to compact it a little on the surface.
+Press on it gently to compact it on the surface.

-Leave the mixture exposed completely dry on the affected area.
+Leave the mixture exposed to completely dry on the affected area.

 Remove the dried powder and inspect to see if the mixture has done the job; repeat the process if necessary.